lsst-dm/dmtn-055/index.rst

 #.
 A developer defines a :py:class:`Pipeline` from a sequence of :py:class:`SuperTasks <SuperTask>`, including their configuration, either programmatically or by editing a TBD text-based, human-readable file format.
 Other developers may then modify the :py:class:`Pipeline` to modify configuration or insert or delete :py:class:`SuperTasks <SuperTask>`, again via either approach.

 #.
-An operator passes the :py:class:`Pipeline`, an input data repository, and a Data ID Expression (see :ref:`data_id_mapping`) to a PreflightFramework.
-Different PreflightFrameworks will be implemented for different contexts.
-Some PreflightFrameworks may provide an interface for making a final round of modifications to the :py:class:`Pipeline` at this stage, but these modifications are not qualitatively different from those in the previous step.
+An operator passes the :py:class:`Pipeline`, an input data repository, and a Data ID Expression (see :ref:`data_id_mapping`) to a PreFlightFramework.
+Different PreFlightFrameworks will be implemented for different contexts.
+Some PreFlightFrameworks may provide an interface for making a final round of modifications to the :py:class:`Pipeline` at this stage, but these modifications are not qualitatively different from those in the previous step.

 #.
-The PreflightFramework passes the :py:class:`Pipeline`, the input data repository, and the Data ID Expression to a *GraphBuilder* (see :ref:`preflight`), which
+The PreFlightFramework passes the :py:class:`Pipeline`, the input data repository, and the Data ID Expression to a *GraphBuilder* (see :ref:`preflight`), which

     - inspects the :py:class:`Pipeline` to construct a list of all dataset types consumed and/or produced by the :py:class:`Pipeline`;
     - queries the data repository to obtain a *RepoGraph* that contains all datasets of these types that match the given Data ID Expression (see :ref:`data_id_mapping`);
     - calls the :py:meth:`defineQuanta <SuperTask.defineQuanta>` method of each :py:class:`SuperTask` in the :py:class:`Pipeline` in sequence, accumulating a list of all quanta to be executed;
-    - constructs the *Science DAG* (see :ref:`preflight`), a bipartate directed acyclic graph with quantum vertices linked by the dataset vertices they produce and consume.
+    - constructs the *Quantum Graph* (see :ref:`preflight`), a bipartate directed acyclic graph with quantum vertices linked by the dataset vertices they produce and consume.

 #.
-The Science DAG is passed to an ExecutionFramework, along with additional configuration for how the processing is to be performed (changes in this configuration must not change the outputs of the :py:class:`Pipeline` except to allow intermediate datasets to be elided).
-The ExecutionFramework may be the same class as the PreflightFramework (as in :py:class:`lsst.pipe.base.CmdLineTask`, which performs both roles), which makes this step a no-op.
-It may also be a completely different class that may be run in an entirely different compute environment (via a serialized Science DAG).
+The Quantum Graph is passed to an ExecutionFramework, along with additional configuration for how the processing is to be performed (changes in this configuration must not change the outputs of the :py:class:`Pipeline` except to allow intermediate datasets to be elided).
+The ExecutionFramework may be the same class as the PreFlightFramework (as in :py:class:`lsst.pipe.base.CmdLineTask`, which performs both roles), which makes this step a no-op.
+It may also be a completely different class that may be run in an entirely different compute environment (via a serialized Quantum Graph).

 #.
 The ExecutionFramework creates one or more output data repositories and records in them any repository-wide provenance (such as the :py:class:`Pipeline` configuration or software versions).

 #.
-The ExecutionFramework walks the Science DAG according to the partial ordering it defines, and calls ``runQuantum`` on the appropriate concrete SuperTask for each quantum vertex.
-Depending on the activator, the SuperTasks may be run directly in the same compute environment, or submitted to a workflow system for execution elsewhere (probably by translating the generic Science DAG to a format specific to a particular workflow system).
+The ExecutionFramework walks the Quantum Graph according to the partial ordering it defines, and calls ``runQuantum`` on the appropriate concrete SuperTask for each quantum vertex.
+Depending on the activator, the SuperTasks may be run directly in the same compute environment, or submitted to a workflow system for execution elsewhere (probably by translating the generic Quantum Graph to a format specific to a particular workflow system).
 In some environments a temporary local data repository containing only the datasets consumed by a particular set of quanta may be created in scratch space to support execution in a context in which the original data repositories are not accessible, with output datasets similarly staged back to the true output data repositories.

 .. note::

     The above procedure does not provide a mechanism for adding camera-specific overrides to the configuration.
-I think this has to be part of the :py:class:`Pipeline` interface that's done in the first step, not something done later by PreflightFrameworks.
+I think this has to be part of the :py:class:`Pipeline` interface that's done in the first step, not something done later by PreFlightFrameworks.
 That's especially true if we want to permit Pipelines that aggregate data from multiple cameras; in that case I think we'd need the Pipeline itself to hold the overrides for different cameras in addition to the defaults to avoid spurious provenance issues from having different configurations of the same Pipeline in a repo.
 Given that different cameras might even change the SuperTasks we want in a Pipeline, we may need to make it possible to parameterize all of a Pipeline's definition on different Units of data (not just cameras, but filters).
 I'm sure that's doable, but it is not currently supported by the :py:class:`Pipeline` API in this document.

     We may also be able to avoid that mess just giving up entirely on repository-level provenance.
 Given that we will need more fine-grained provenance ultimately anyway, that may be the best approach.